Dimterion/stories-platform/docs/ROADMAP.md

 - [ ] No validation for very large JSON files — could freeze the UI on big stories.
 - [x] Using `alert()` for errors: blocks rendering (better: toast notifications or inline error messages).
-- [ ] In `StoryEditor.importStory()`, the imported nodes overwrite local state without schema validation (missing fields like createdAt could cause issues).
+- [x] In `StoryEditor.importStory()`, the imported nodes overwrite local state without schema validation (missing fields like createdAt could cause issues).

+  `NOTE`: added stricter validation (normalizing JSON file could be implemented in the future, but it may depend on whether users should be able to use other file structure or strictly follow the one implemented on the platform).

 ### Story Diagram